digitranslab/jumpstart/docs/versioned_docs/version-2.30.0/app-builder/customcss.md

 ## Applying Custom Styles To Individual Components

-To modify the colors of individual components, use their class names, which follow the format `_tooljet-<component_name>`.
+To modify the colors of individual components, use their class names, which follow the format `_jumpstart-<component_name>`.
 Here, the component name refers to the name of the component that is set in the application.

 <div style={{textAlign: 'center'}}>
     <img className="screenshot-full" src="/img/v2-beta/app-builder/customcss/individual-class.png" alt="Individual Class Custom CSS" />